 If PACE agrees to lift Romanowski’s immunity, prosecutors will “repeat the activities of presenting charges and questioning [him] as a suspect”, added the statement.

-Prosecutors had also unsuccessfully sought to have the presiding judge who issued Friday’s ruling removed from the case because he was appointed by the National Council of the Judiciary (KRS) after it was reformed by the former PiS government in a manner that rendered it no longer a legitimate body.
+Prosecutors had also unsuccessfully sought to have the presiding judge who issued Friday’s ruling removed from the case because he was appointed by the National Council of the Judiciary (KRS) after the former PiS government reformed it in a manner that rendered it no longer a legitimate body.

 Romanowski is one of a number of members of the former PiS government against whom Poland’s new authorities, which replaced PiS in power last December, have sought to bring criminal charges.